bio-tools/biotoolsDocs/IFB_tools.rst

    The EDAM term picker currently implemented in *bio.tools* is not very powerful, for example, although it synonyms of EDAM terns, these are not display to the user.
 It's strongly recommended to use one or more of the browsers above.
 If you can't find exactly the terms you need, multiple searches using synonyms, alternative spellings *etc.* can help.

    A much better term picker is on the way, and while not yet fully integrated into *bio.tools* is already very useful:

    * `EDAM Tool Annotator <https://bio.tools/static/eta/>`_

    You can use this to pick relevant topics and define the function of your tools.
-The ouput (in the bottom pane of the window) is a JSON object that can be copy-pasted into the *JSON* tabe of the `*bio.tools* registration interface <#bio.tools_registration_interface>`_, when editing a tool description.
+The ouput (in the bottom pane of the window) is a JSON object that can be copy-pasted into the *JSON* tabe of the *bio.tools* `registration interface <#bio-tools-registration-interface>`_, when editing a tool description.

    If you cannot find the right term, please request it¡¯s added to EDAM via `GitHub <https://github.com/edamontology/edamontology/issues/new>`_ but first read the guidelines on `how to request a term <http://edamontologydocs.readthedocs.io/en/latest/contributors_guide.html#requests>`_.
 It takes some time from requesting new EDAM terms for these to be supported in *bio.tools*, so if you need many new terms please plan ahead.